ksonex777-pixel/code-api/README.md

  * @param playerId
  */
 getMoonstoneChestItems(playerId: PlayerId): readonly InvenItem[]

 /**
+ * Moonstone chests are a type of chest where a player accesses the same contents no matter the location of the moonstone chest
+ *
+ * @param playerId
+ * @param idx 0-indexed
+ * @param itemName Can be 'Air', in which case itemAmount will be ignored and the slot will be cleared.
+ * @param itemAmount -1 for infinity.
+Should not be set, or null, for items that are not stackable.
+ * @param metadata An optional object for certain types of item.
+For guns this can contain the shotsLeft field which is the amount of ammo the gun currently has.
+ */
+setMoonstoneChestItemSlot(playerId: PlayerId, idx: number, itemName: string, itemAmount: number = null, metadata?: ItemAttributes): void

+/**
  * Get the name of the lobby this game is running in.